EPA chief recorded a single, one-hour meeting on day 1 of Morocco trip

 The new details about Pruitt's schedule came in an updated response to a records request from ABC News and other news organizations on the Morocco trip, which generated controversy both about his spending habits and his justification for being there.
 Earlier this month, the EPA released the six-page schedule from Pruitt's 47-hour North Africa trip with four pages blacked out.

-"The four-page redaction to the Morocco schedule is simply a calendar entry for a Senior Staff Meeting at EPA Headquarters in DC, which the Administrator did not attend because he was in Morocco," EPA Spokesman Jahan Wilcox said in a statement.
+"The four-page redaction to the Morocco schedule is simply a calendar entry for a Senior Staff Meeting at EPA Headquarters in D.C., which the Administrator did not attend because he was in Morocco," EPA spokesman Jahan Wilcox said in a statement Friday.
 "The entry includes all attendees invited to the meeting, which is the reason for the extensive redaction."

-The reason the redacted section from December 11 was so long, Wilcox said, was because the four pages were consumed by a list of attendees for the meeting in Washington.
+Wilcox said Saturday that Pruitt originally had more meetings scheduled that first day in Morocco but his plans changed after weather delayed his flight out of Dulles International Airport on Dec.
+9. He did not immediately respond to a request for details about those meetings.

+"Due to snow in Washington, Administrator Pruitt's outbound flight was delayed, he missed his connection in Paris, spent the night there and flew out the next morning," Wilcox said in a statement.

 The document release, however, did not address questions from Democratic lawmakers about the number and nature of Pruitt's meetings.